The Nameless, Summer 2025

 In a real sense, then, we live in a "fallen world": the nature that produced us - particularly nature's ecosystems which fed and clothed us as we gathered and hunted - has been almost totally destroyed or seriously damaged during the 8,000-10,000 years of agriculture.
 We have really changed the face of the earth.

-- From "The Necessary Marriage Between Ecology and Agriculture"
+- "The Necessary Marriage Between Ecology and Agriculture"

 The text below was excerpted from "The Last Gasp of the Cedar Forest":